 Outputs will reflect the importance of practice based research and knowledge exchange in practice.
 It is anticipated that students will take an active part in developing the GSA postgraduate culture through their shared research interests.
 The programme seeks to develop world-class researchers who wish to enhance their professional practice or pursue an academic career.

 We enrol Master of Research students in September and January each year.
 Master of Research applications should be made on the Postgraduate Research Application Form and accompanied by:

 - Copies of entry qualification certificates (Transcript/mark sheet)

 - Two Academic References (word count 500 maximum per reference)

 - Electronic submission of Portfolio in support of the application (in ppt. or jpg.
 Format), if appropriate

 Applications should be sent to Registry by email: firstname.lastname@example.org or by post to Registry, The Glasgow School of Art, Reid Building, 164 Renfrew Street, Glasgow, G3 6RF.

 Information on postgraduate fees and current funding opportunities can be found here.

-International applicants will normally be expected to provide evidence of attainment equivalent to: Academic IELTS 6.0 (minimum 6.0 in each component).
+International students will need to provide an IELTS for UKVI (Academic) test taken at a UKVI approved test centre with a suitable score.
+Our current requirement is IELTS 6.0 (no less than 6.0 in each component) and a full list of UKVI approved test centres can be found here.
 If the language of instruction at the applicants last university is English, international applicants will not need to provide this qualification.